superruzafa/visual-scala-reference/_ja/functions/transpose.md

 `transpose` takes this collection of *m* x *n* elements and creates a new collection of *n* x *m* elements.

-@include [figure.html source="../images/transpose.svg" desc="Diagram of the function transpose"]
+@include [figure.html source="../images/transpose.svg" desc="Diagram of the transpose function"]

 If not all the subcollections have the same size then this function throws an `IllegalArgumentException` exception.

-@include [figure.html source="../images/transpose.2.svg" desc="Diagram of the function transpose"]
+@include [figure.html source="../images/transpose.2.svg" desc="Diagram of the transpose function"]